CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

 The input files for this command are in a folder 'out' (the result files from step 5, 'Cleaning up').
 The final files go to another folder 'final' and are named *_final.vrt

+#### 7. Creating a corpus zip file

-If you have several files for one corpus (e.g. one per year), for the following steps it is recommended to create a zip file containing all the final files (result from step 6, 'Renaming and final ordering of pos attributes after parsing).
+Always, but especially if you have several files for one corpus (e.g. one per year), for the following steps it is recommended to create a zip file containing all the final files (result from step 6, 'Renaming and final ordering of pos attributes after parsing).
 You can do that with the command ‘zip’:

     zip data.zip file1 file2 …
 or